Decomposing Co-Movements in Matrix-Valued Time Series: A Pseudo-Structural Reduced-Rank Approach: Appendix

 \subsection{Algorithm}

 \RestyleAlgo{ruled}

-Algorithm \ref{alg:maxloglike} details how we maximize the log likelihood criterion given in equation \eqref{eq:lagp_pseudostructural}.
-The optimization is difficult, due to the nonconvexity of the objective function, thus we use a strategy that leverages multiple initializations along with continuing with the best initializations.
-The initializations may include an initialization based on the RRMAR given in \cite{xiao_reduced_forth}.
-Because the parameters for the RRMAR also provide consistent estimates for the pseudo-structural parameters, we may leverage this by starting at the parameters values for an estimated RRMAR.
+Algorithm \ref{alg:maxloglike} details how the log likelihood criterion in equation \eqref{eq:lagp_pseudostructural} is maximized.
+The optimization is difficult, due to the nonconvexity of the objective function; a strategy is therefore used that leverages multiple initializations along with continuing with the best initializations.
+The initializations may include an initialization based on the RRMAR given in \citet{xiao_reduced_forth}.
+Because the parameters for the RRMAR also provide consistent estimates for the pseudo-structural parameters, this can be leveraged by starting at the parameter values for an estimated RRMAR.
 The rotated parameter values can then serve as an initialization for Algorithm \ref{alg:maxloglike}.
-We can further improve on this by adding a permutation on the rotated parameter values to explore the surrounding region.
+This can be further improved by adding a permutation on the rotated parameter values to explore the surrounding region.

-Throughout the algorithm, we also consider basic checks to ensure we are not at a saddle point.
+Throughout the algorithm, basic checks are also considered to ensure that the estimate is not at a saddle point.
 This includes checking whether the Hessian of the objective function at the converged estimate $\boldsymbol{\theta}_{i}^{(t)}$ has negative eigenvalues.
-If the Hessian does have negative eigenvalues, we do not consider this parameter estimate.
-However, due to numerical instability, we may have extremely small negative eigenvalues (for instance, when we overestimate the rank).
-In this case, we project the Hessian to the nearest positive semidefinite matrix.
+If the Hessian does have negative eigenvalues, this parameter estimate is discarded.
+However, due to numerical instability, extremely small negative eigenvalues may arise (for instance, when the rank is overestimated).
+In this case, the Hessian is projected to the nearest positive semidefinite matrix.
 An additional check may be to monitor the Frobenius norm of the gradient of the objective function as a surrogate to the normal convergence criteria.
-Using this, we may see whether we are stuck in a shallow but steep region where there is some progress being made but at a very slow rate.
-Thus, we recommend both evaluating the Hessian of the objective function and monitoring the gradient norm to mitigate the chances of being stuck at saddle points.
+This indicates whether the optimization is stuck in a shallow but steep region where some progress is made but at a very slow rate.
+Both evaluating the Hessian of the objective function and monitoring the gradient norm are therefore recommended to reduce the chance of becoming stuck at saddle points.